 Ulceration of the large colon of horses is a syndrome that is not yet completely understood by veterinary researchers.
 Right Dorsal Colitis (RDC) secondary to NSAID administration is the most recognized form of colonic ulceration.
 RDC, in its most clinically obvious form, manifests as a syndrome of weight loss, diarrhea, colic, peripheral edema and profound hypoproteinemia.
 Researchers believe that colonic ulceration may also occur in the absence of NSAID administration, and that the ulcers may form in any of the four quadrants of the large intestine.
 Available research on colonic ulceration is scarce, largely due to the difficulty of visualizing the colonic mucosa in a live horse.
 Some conclusions may be drawn based on what we do know about RDC and related research on equine gastrointestinal health and management.

 Performance horses that are fed diets low in roughage and high in grain are thought to be at risk of colonic ulceration.
-New research is currently underway at the University of Glasgow to gain a better understanding of this disease.

 Introduction to Equine Colonic Ulceration